arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 "Go off now, I'll be back in a decade or two," she told Naiadryl, who understood.
 He gave her a big giant hug, and scurried toward Rohan, and gave his palm a small squeeze as well.
 Then Alethea watched as Naiadryl ascended a particularly long set of crystal stairs with ease.
 There was a rainbow-streaked waterfall halfway up.
 Naiadryl stopped at the edge of a stair, jumped off and gently flew towards the flowing water, and started playing and splashing around in the water flowing down.

+##### Leaving

-Even though it wasn't cold, snow that rarely melted occasionally floated across the air.
-Around a fourth of the trees were covered in them.
+Even though it wasn't cold, snow that never melted occasionally floated across the air.
+Around a quarter of the trees were covered in snow.
 This snow was cool, light, and eminently edible with a fresh watery deliciousness.
-The sun never stops shining, and the snow resting on leaves and elsewhere glittered like diamonds in the endless sunlight.
+The sun never stopped shining in Aeterna, and the snow resting on leaves and elsewhere glittered like diamonds in the endless sunlight.

 Rohan and Alethea got up and walked towards a portal on their platform.
 Alethea scooped up snow off a tree's leaf, and held it in her mouth, feeling its crisp crunchy coolness for a while, before swallowing the snow.
 They were heading to another hexagonal block where there was a portal to the planet Endor.

 They stepped through the circular portal, and stepped out the other side.
 A cobblestone path led down to a town square.
-There was some tall spirally cylindrical towers scattered about the woods nearby.
-A few eldila were walking around, some flying in the air, and some sitting on tree branch or on the ground.
+There were some tall spirally cylindrical towers scattered about the woods nearby.
+A few eldil were walking around, some flying in the air, and some sitting on tree branch or on the ground.

+##### Baklava

 As they walked down the tree-lined cobblestone path, they passed by some delicacy plates.
 Magical marble stands that were about four feet high, with engravings and relief art of magical creatures and nature, with flat surfaces on top, had these silver plates on them, with various kinds of delicacies.
 Coming up with a recipe was a work of art, and when someone came up with a recipe for a new delicacy, they'd program and create a magical stand that regenerated these delicacies forever.
 People could enjoy them whenever (as food never went bad in Aeterna), and they'd be magically replenished.
 Sometimes the author of the recipe would go back and make little tweaks and changes, so it never really stayed the same.